davidbhr/CompactionAnalyzer/README.md

 ## Saving Numpy Files

 If you want to save the angle or coherency maps for different kind of analysis, you can specify the parameter `SaveNumpy = True`.
-For each field you will then get numpy files containing among other things:
+Each output folder will then contain among other properties the following npy-files: